CUBRID/cubrid-manual/en/sql/schema/index.rst

 The **ALTER INDEX** statement rebuilds an index or renames an index name.
 Rebuilding an index is a job which drops and recreates an index.
 If column names are added at the end of a table name, a new index is recreated with the table and column names.

-The following is a syntax to rebuild an index.
+The following is a syntax of rebuilding an index.

 ::